noodleslove/nextjs-blog/data/blog/blockchain-in-go/part-2.md

 ---
-title: 'Building blockchain from scratch in Go.
+title: 'Building blockchain in Go.
 Part 2: Proof of Work'
-date: '2022-09-02'
+date: '2022-09-01'
 tags: ['blockchain', 'code', 'go']
 draft: false
 summary: In this series of articles we'll build a simplified cryptocurrency that's based on a simple blockchain implementation.